-In the publication contract the authors give away their right to produce the book and distribute and sell it.
-The author also guarantees that he or she has all rights to the manuscript including pictures, photos etc. that are required for publishing.
+In the publication agreement the authors give away their right to publish the book and distribute and sell it.
+The author also guarantees that he or she has all rights to the manuscript including pictures, photos etc. that are required for publishing and not violating anyone else's rights when giving the publisher rights to produce the publication.
 The publisher and the author also agree upon the rights of the author(s) to distribute and republish the material and upon the rights and responsibilities of the publisher.

 IP rights on articles in books